Mushymato/MiscMapActionsProperties/README.md

 #### mushymato.MMAP/DrawLayer.{DrawLayerId}.{override} <a name="drawlayerext"></a>

 Various draw layer overriding fields, can be used with regular draw layer things.
+These also work with draw layers added via [furniture properties](./docs/furniture-properties.md).

 ##### string values